hussainzs/C-syntax-tutorial/README.md

   | `!`      | Logical NOT (inverts the condition)         | `!a`                 |

 - **Short-Circuit Evaluation:**
-  - **Definition:** Logical operators evaluate expressions from left to right and stop as soon as the result is determined.
+  - Logical operators evaluate expressions from left to right and stop as soon as the result is determined.
   - **Example:**
     ```c
     int a = 0;